 How to price the embroidery work correctly for profit?

 Embroidery pricing depends mostly on what your clients can afford and on the design complexity.
 If you live in a city the pricing will be different from a small town.
 You should study the competitors in your area to evaluate their price and product so that you can charge competitively .

-Usually prices are based on a per-thousand stitch rate, which is multiplied by the number of pieces.
+Usually, prices are based on a per-thousand stitch rate, which is multiplied by the number of pieces.
 You can charge a fixed fee for every thousand stitches.
 This pricing should include all the expenses incurred by you including space time and material.
 This is how the commercial businesses price.

-Most aim to establish a keystone pricing – this involves getting back 100% of your whole sale price.
+Most aim to establish a keystone pricing – this involves getting back 100% of your wholesale price.
 That is effectively you will be doubling all your cost.

 Keystone Pricing is a method of pricing in which a product is priced at directly double the wholesale price. https://www.marketing91.com/keystone-pricing/

-Or You can fix a hourly charge and be upfront about how much time it will take to complete a work.
+Or You can fix an hourly charge and be upfront about how much time it will take to complete a work.
 This can be calculated according to the machine (the time it will take for a machine to complete this many stitches/designs ) including the labour charges involved etc. At times you may charge by the number of designs instead of by the size of your design